janmotl/linkifier/README.md

  1. Column position in the table (PKs are commonly at the the beginning)
  2. Data type (e.g. integers are preferred over doubles)
  3. Presence of a keyword like "id" in the column name
- 4. Similarity of the column and table names as measured with Levenshtein distance
+ 4. Similarity of the column name with the table name

 Once these features are collected, they are passed to logistic regression to estimate the probability that the column is the primary key.
 Since each table can have at most a single PK, the column with the highest probability in the table is declared to be the primary key of the table.